upasana099/Control-of-SCARA-Robot-in-Gazebo/README.md

 ### 3.3 Simulation Videos

--	In this video the velocity in the x and y direction is 0,whereas in the z direction the velocity given is 1 unit.
+-	In this video, the velocity in the x and y direction is 0, whereas in the z direction, the velocity given is 1 unit.